tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 I continued to follow them until we reached a cavernous room.

-The room which looked more like an altar room had a sacrificial table in the center.
+The room which looked more like an altar room had a sacrificial table located in the center.

-I stood there helplessly as they forced my friend onto the sacrificial table.
+I stood there helplessly watching as they forced my friend onto the sacrificial table.

 They began to chant as they strapped him in.